Welcome to the topic “Rising Damp patches on internal walls.”

-- Discoloration and black patches.
+- Discolouration and black patches.

 - The weakening of mortar joints.

-- damp wall
+- Damp wall

-- damaged skirting board
+- Damaged skirting board

 Damp patches are not always noticeable on internal walls, and in some cases, your property can be affected by hidden damp.
 So, keep an eye on the following symptoms.